ThyagOSI/Edge-System-Docs/V1/Logging/Configure Logging.md

 where \<ComponentId> is the ComponentId of the adapter or Storage.

-On successful execution, the logging configuration change takes effect immediately during runtime.
+On successful execution, the log level change takes effect immediately during runtime.
+The other configurations are updated after Edge Data Store is restarted.

 ### **Note:**
 If you do not specify *all* the parameters while changing the configuration, it will result in specified parameter(s) getting updated while the unspecified parameter(s) reverting to the default schema values.